 - If a student needs alternative media, please provide LSS with syllabi, textbooks, course packets etc, well before classes begin (5 weeks prior to the start of the semester is recommended) in order for students with disabilities to use alternative media when all other students have course materials.
 With such timely consideration, students with disabilities who have alternative media needs for accommodations and instructional access will be best served.
-Converting print materials is both labor and time intensive.
-Alternative media may be print material on audiotapes, scanned onto discs, or enlarged.
+Converting print materials to electronic format is both labor and time intensive.
+Alternative media may be print material in audio format, scanned and converted to Rich Text Format (.rtf), or enlarged.

-- Work to ensure that all audio-visual materials used in class are accessible (e.g., that videos shown are captioned for students with hearing impairments and that the VCR equipment used has captioning capabilities, that videos shown will be made with auditory description in some way or that written transcripts will be provided, etc.)
+- Work to ensure that all audio-visual materials used in class are accessible (e.g., that videos shown are captioned for students with hearing impairments and that the video format used has captioning capabilities, that videos shown will be made with auditory description in some way or that written transcripts will be provided, etc.)

 - Consider incorporating principles of Universal Design for Learning in your teaching.
 A fact sheet is available on Universal Design from LSS.

 - Treat and protect all disability-related information as confidential medical information.
 For example, keep printed items, such as EAR forms or emails regarding student disability-related information in a protected location.